philipturner/molecular-renderer/README.md

 # Molecular Renderer

-Molecular Renderer is a CAD program for molecular nanotechnology.
+Molecular Renderer is a minimal renderer for molecular nanotechnology.
+It does not have UI features like buttons and dropdowns; instead, the user codes the structures and trajectories to render.
+This design provides more flexibility and reduces the technical requirements to maintain the renderer.
 It enabled the development of several related projects.
-Some evolved into distinct libraries, while one contributes to a UI experience based on existing IDEs.

 Projects:
 - [Hardware Catalog](./Sources/HardwareCatalog/README.md) - catalog of code samples and archived experiments (25,000 LoC)
 - [HDL](https://github.com/philipturner/HDL) - domain-specific language and geometry compiler (8,000 LoC)
 - [MM4](https://github.com/philipturner/MM4) - molecular mechanics simulator (13,000 LoC)
 - [Molecular Renderer](./Sources/MolecularRenderer/README.md) - programmable renderer with real-time ray tracing (3,000 LoC)
-- [Rod Logic](https://github.com/philipturner/rod-logic) - compact, efficient, and manufacturable computing (in progress)
+- [Rod Logic](https://github.com/philipturner/rod-logic) - compact, efficient, and manufacturable computing

 ## Overview